 Notes

-• Add the liquid to the roux slowly being sure to stir well between each scoop.
+• Add the liquid to the roux slowly, stirring well between each addition.

 • Make sure to stir constantly during the thickening process.